Vinit1014/aarogyaIDregistration/README.md

 <h2>Acknowledgements</h2>
 <ul>
-    <li>Supabase for providing backend services.</li>
+    <li>MongoDB for providing the database services.</li>
-    <li>TailwindCSS for the beautiful and responsive UI design framework.</li>
+    <li>Nodemailer for handling email sending functionality.</li>
-    <li>The NextJS and TypeScript communities for their invaluable resources and support.</li>
+    <li>The ReactJS, Node.js, and Express communities for their invaluable resources and support.</li>
 </ul>